prolificinteractive/Marker/README.md

 textField.setMarkdownText("_Hello World_", using: headlineTextStyle)
 ```

+#### Best Practices

+Parsing operation for custom markup and Markdown strings can be too slow to use for performance-critical views such as `UITableViewCell`.
+In these cases, it's recommended to cache and reuse `NSAttributedString`'s returned from `Marker` functions instead of calling either `setText(_:using:customMarkup:)` or `setMarkdownText(_:using:)` directly.

 ## Contributing to Marker

 To report a bug or enhancement request, feel free to file an issue under the respective heading.